pawurb/Locker/README.md

 # SmartHold - a simple way to lock and hold your Ethereum in a smart contract [![CircleCI](https://circleci.com/gh/pawurb/SmartHold-contracts.svg?style=svg)](https://circleci.com/gh/pawurb/SmartHold-contracts)

-**This is a BETA software which has not been audited for security.
+**This is a BETA software that has not been audited for security.
 USE AT YOUR OWN RISK!**

-**Disclaimer: The information provided in readme is for educational purposes only and should not be treated as investment advice.**
+**Disclaimer: The information provided in the readme is for educational purposes only and should not be treated as investment advice.**

 [Story of the project](https://pawelurbanek.com/smart-contract-development)

 ## SmartHoldETH

 The `SmartHoldETH` contract can be used to lock your Ether for a predefined period of time.
-Optionally, you can configure a ETH/USD price value that will release the Ether.
+Optionally, you can configure an ETH/USD price value that will release the Ether.
 You need to initialize the contract with the following arguments:

 ```node
 const deposit = await SmartHoldETH.new(